 5.3.3 Cultural heritage

-In 2001, Parliament passed a new Heritage Act to promote improved management, conservation and restoration of the national cultural heritage.
+In 2001, Parliament passed a Cultural Heritage Act to promote improved management, conservation and restoration of the national cultural heritage.
 It guarantees greater public accessibility and appreciation of Malta's cultural treasures and ensures cultural and educational benefits for future generations.

 It provides for the following entities to take over from the Department of Culture: